srinivasaraopotnuru/DashBoard-files/README.md

 # Python-Basics
-This is very Basic How to install MongoDB using pip package from python.
+1. How to install Python
-After that i just tried to connect simple example to connect MongoDB database using python.
+2. How to create variables in Python
+3. How to create Strings in Python